jmclellan/cayman-blog/_drafts/2018-01-20-allegro-list-debugging.md

 ---
 The topic of today's post is the trace method.
 While trace is part of the common lisp spec, it dosent go into much detail about the behavior of trace.
 As a result this post will be specific to the Allegro Common Lisp implementation of trace.

-For those of you who dont already know, trace provides a simple and easy way to get visibility into the inputs and outputs of your functions (and indirectly, how often they are called).
+For those of you who don't already know, trace provides a simple and easy way to get visibility into the inputs and outputs of your functions (and indirectly, how often they are called).
 As we go through the different examples I will using repl inputs and outputs expecting that the following code has been evaluated already.
 * TOC
 {:toc}
 # Reference Code